mdolab/pygeo/paper/paper.md

 ---

 # Summary
-In the field of aerodynamic shape optimization, the geometry of an object is often modified by an optimization algorithm in order to improve its performance.
+In the field of aerodynamic shape optimization, an object's geometry is modified by an optimization algorithm to improve its performance.
-A common example is the shape optimization of an aircraft wing, where the aerodynamic drag computed via computational fluid dynamics (CFD) and minimized by adjusting the external shape of the wing.
+A common example is shape optimization of an aircraft wing, where the aerodynamic drag is computed using computational fluid dynamics (CFD) and minimized by adjusting the external shape of the wing.
 In a multidisciplinary design optimization context, aerodynamics and structural mechanics are considered and optimized simultaneously, which often provides additional benefit over optimizing only a single discipline.
-In such cases, the geometry takes on an even greater significance in ensuring that multiple disciplines have a consistent and unified geometry representation.
+In such cases, the geometry must be represented consistently across multiple disciplines.

-pyGeo is a geometry package for three-dimensional shape manipulation, tailored for aerodynamic and multidisciplinary design optimization purposes.
+pyGeo is a geometry package for three-dimensional shape manipulation, tailored for aerodynamic and multidisciplinary design optimization.
 It provides some basic geometry generation capabilities, several methods for geometry parameterization, numerous geometric constraints, and some utility functions for geometry manipulation.
-The code provides derivatives for all parameterization methods and constraint functions, enabling the use of gradient-based optimizers.
+The code provides derivatives for all parameterization methods and constraint functions, enabling their use in gradient-based optimization.
 <!--MM: I am team parameTRIzation-->

 # Features

 ## Integrations

-pyGeo was originally developed to implement and use Free-Form Deformation (FFD) to manipulate 3D geometries in a CFD-based optimization context[@Kenway2010b].
+pyGeo was originally developed to implement and use free-form deformation (FFD) to manipulate 3D geometries in CFD-based optimization [@Kenway2010b].
 More details on this implementation as well as recent extensions are summarized in the section "Free-form Deformation".

-pyGeo is the geometry manipulation engine within the framework MDO of Aircraft Configurations at High Fidelity (MACH) [@Kenway2014a], [@Kenway2014c], which specializes in high-fidelity aerostructural optimization. pyGeo, together with the other MACH core modules, are integrated in MPhys[^1], a more general-use MDO tool based in OpenMDAO [@Gray2019a].
+pyGeo is the geometry manipulation engine within the MDO of Aircraft Configurations at High Fidelity (MACH) framework [@Kenway2014a], [@Kenway2014c], which specializes in high-fidelity aerostructural optimization. pyGeo, together with the other core MACH modules, are integrated in MPhys[^1], a more general-use MDO tool based in OpenMDAO [@Gray2019a].

 [^1]: https://github.com/OpenMDAO/mphys

-Both frameworks mentioned above use pyOptSparse [@Wu2020a] to interface with the optimization algorithm. pyGeo has dedicated modules to send design variables and constraints to pyOptSparse directly rather than having the user handling these interactions.
+Both frameworks mentioned above use pyOptSparse [@Wu2020a] to interface with the optimization algorithm. pyGeo sends design variables and constraints to pyOptSparse directly, reducing user effort.

 pyGeo's interface for both design variables and constraints is independent of which discipline solvers are accessing the geometry.
 This means that pyGeo geometries can interact with different types of solvers, such as structures and aerodynamics, in the same way.